Grant plays key role in Bishop’s success

 KERNERSVILLE — The head coach is often the face of a team — standing on the sideline, directing their team during games.
 But often right beside them, out of the spotlight, is someone working hand in hand to achieve a team’s goals.

 For Bishop McGuinness girls basketball coach Brian Robinson, that person is Trish Grant.
-As the Villains seek their 11th state championship this weekend, Grant has been a significant part of the program’s success over the last two decades.
+As the Villains celebrate their 11th NCHSAA championship, Grant has been a significant part of the program’s success over the last two decades.

 “Trish is probably the most unsung important person we have in our program,” Robinson said.
 “It’s funny because I might be the face people see, but I’m the quiet one.
 And she’s the face they don’t see and she’s not the quiet one,” he said with a laugh.
 “What she does for those girls — she demands a lot out of them, but they all love her.”